Hematology Services at Minnesota Oncology

 As the Twin Cities’ largest and most experienced hematology practice, we know that treating non-cancerous blood disorders calls for more than compassion.
 It means giving our patients access to leading blood disorder experts, evidence-based treatment paths, 11 close-to-home locations, and comprehensive services to support the whole person.

-Our board-certified hematologists provide guidance and treatment for most common blood disorders such as anemia, bleeding disorders such as hemophilia, blood clots, and blood cancers such as leukemia, lymphoma, and myeloma.
+Our board-certified hematologists provide guidance and treatment for most common blood disorders such as anemia, bleeding disorders such as hemophilia, blood clots, and blood cancers such as leukemia, and lymphoma.

 We are here to listen to you.
 Our goal is to offer timely and accessible quality care, close to home, and our experts are available for consultation, usually within 48 hours.